-Also, many anti-anxiety drugs in common use today have an unpleasant side effect: they also impair memory and learning.
+Also, many anti-anxiety drugs in everyday use today have an unpleasant side effect: they also impair memory and learning.

-Generally speaking, substances that enhance memory have the risk of increasing anxiety, whereas those that relieve stress pose the risk of reducing memory.
+Generally speaking, substances that enhance memory have the risk of increasing anxiety, whereas those that relieve stress pose the threat of reducing memory.
 Talk about a vicious circle!

 Where Pregnenolone Fits Into This Apparent Paradox

 Again, there’s remarkably good news that's related to the speed with which pregnenolone acts on nerve cells, and in its role as the “parent” hormone that quickly gives rise to other hormones to counter any adverse effect of overstimulating neuronal pathways.